Harbinger-Bong/Understanding-CNNs/README.md

 **Step 4: Follow the Interactive Menu**

 The script will guide you through the remaining steps:
 Framework Selection: Choose between PyTorch (1) or TensorFlow/Keras (2).

     Training: The script automatically calls the chosen framework's train.py to train the model and save the weights.
     Testing Mode Selection: Choose how you want to evaluate the model:

         1: Standard Test Set Evaluation: Uses the 10,000 unseen MNIST images to measure final accuracy.

-        2: Live Camera Feed: Opens your webcam for real-time prediction of handwritten digits.
-(Press 'q' to quit the camera feed.)
+        2: LWeb Camera ROI: Opens your webcam, takes a snapshot and runs the CNN on the region-of-interest(ROI)

 ---